-1.7.1 Flights of a specific character, such as survey flights, scientific research flights, etc., may be exempted from the restriction specified above.
-A request for exemption shall be mailed so as to be received at least one week before the intended day of operation to the Director of Civil Aviation.
+1.7.1 Flights of a specific character, such as survey flights, scientific research flights, etc., may be exempted from the restriction specified above subject to the existence of a formal, inter-government agreement and adequate prior notice being received.
+Where no such agreement is in place, the flight may be permitted subject to an exemption being issued by the Director-General of Civil Aviation on behalf of the Governor.
+A formal request in writing for an exemption must be received by the Director-General at least one week before the intended day of the operation via email, civil.aviation@caacayman.com